Lost Horizon (1973 film): Background

+Development

 Hunter called the film "a picture of hope, of faith with a spiritual quality.
 We all need that with the pressures of the world...
 Everyone's looking for a place that has peace and security."
 Hunter had a role written for Helen Hayes.
 Julie Andrews was considered for the role of Catherine.

 In December 1971, Charles Jarrott signed to direct, with Peter Finch cast in February 1972.
+March 1972 saw the hiring of Hermes Pan as choreographer.

+Cast and crew reactions

 Finch later stated that he enjoyed his time on the film.
-March 1972 saw the hiring of Hermes Pan as choreographer.

-Larry Kramer publicly acknowledged that he is not particularly proud of his workmanlike job adapting the original film's script.
+Scribe Larry Kramer publicly acknowledged that he is not particularly proud of his workmanlike job adapting the original film's script.
 However, the deal he engineered for his work on the film—hot on the heels of his Oscar nomination for the screenplay for Women in Love—combined with skilled investments, made it possible for him to live the rest of his creative life free of financial worries.
 In that sense, this film enabled Kramer to devote himself to the gay community activism and the writings (e.g., his AIDS play The Normal Heart) which came later.